Vulnerability Disclosure Policy

 The Presidio Trust encourages security researchers to report vulnerabilities they’ve discovered – as set out in this policy – so we can fix them.
 We have developed this policy to reflect our values and uphold our sense of responsibility to security researchers who share their expertise with us in good faith.

 This policy applies to systems and services directly within the following domains:

 Any service not expressly listed above, such as any connected services, are excluded from scope and are not authorized for testing.
-Though we develop and maintain other Internet-accessible systems or services, we ask that active research and testing be only conducted on the systems and services covered by the scope of this document.
+We ask that active research and testing be only conducted on the systems and services covered by the scope of this document.

 Vulnerabilities found in non-federal systems from our vendors fall outside of this policy’s scope and should be reported directly to the vendor according to their disclosure policy (if any).

 If you aren’t sure whether a system is in scope or not, contact us via email at the Security Contact for the system’s domain listed in the .gov WHOIS database before starting your research.

 If there is a particular system not in scope that you think merits testing, please contact us to discuss it first.